mlsmzk/uxd-2022-03/little-trees/jekyll_modules/needs_analysis_phase/inspirational_designs.md

 <br>
 <strong style="color:#f6b26b;">// Bad</strong>

 Our idea is to create a two-sided carbon accounting platform.
-Consumers use the platform to view companies' carbon emissions and companies use it to log their emissions. <strong style="color:#4a86e8;">Climate Neutral is a competing company with an elegant design and color palette.</strong> <a href="https://www.climateneutral.org/brand/5daydeal" target="_blank">On each company page</a>, you can view the measured amount of carbon in the core emission sectors (scope 1, scope 2, scope 3). <strong style="color:#f6b26b;">Climate Neutral doesn’t have graphs explaining what is contained within scope 1, scope 2, and scope 3 emissions.</strong> As a curious consumer, this is an interesting design tool to have.
+Consumers use the platform to view companies' carbon emissions and companies use it to log their emissions. <strong style="color:#4a86e8;">Climate Neutral is a competing company with an elegant design and color palette.</strong> <a class="normal_link" href="https://www.climateneutral.org/brand/5daydeal" target="_blank">On each company page</a>, you can view the measured amount of carbon in the core emission sectors (scope 1, scope 2, scope 3). <strong style="color:#f6b26b;">Climate Neutral doesn’t have graphs explaining what is contained within scope 1, scope 2, and scope 3 emissions.</strong> As a curious consumer, this is an interesting design tool to have.
 As a business, <strong style="color:#f6b26b;">I’d like to see a visual distribution and machine learned recommended actions to take so I can reduce my emissions footprint.</strong>

-<strong style="color:#4a86e8;">Climate Neutral has an offset feature which shows the amount invested in Carbon Credits/Forestry.</strong> As the amount of climate research increases and policy changes, offsets are no longer as praised as they used to be. <a href="https://www.offsetguide.org/concerns-about-carbon-offset-quality/#:~:text=%E2%80%9CCarbon%20offset%20credits%20do%20not,make%20other%20environmental%20problems%20worse.%E2%80%9D" target="_blank">Carbon credits have had increased scrutiny</a>, especially with questions on their validity. <strong style="color:#4a86e8;">As opposed to showing how companies are offsetting, consumers could see news pieces/company reports about the shifts companies are making in their strategies as a result of their carbon data.</strong> For example, apparel companies choosing another supplier that emits less carbon.
+<strong style="color:#4a86e8;">Climate Neutral has an offset feature which shows the amount invested in Carbon Credits/Forestry.</strong> As the amount of climate research increases and policy changes, offsets are no longer as praised as they used to be. <a class="normal_link" href="https://www.offsetguide.org/concerns-about-carbon-offset-quality/#:~:text=%E2%80%9CCarbon%20offset%20credits%20do%20not,make%20other%20environmental%20problems%20worse.%E2%80%9D" target="_blank">Carbon credits have had increased scrutiny</a>, especially with questions on their validity. <strong style="color:#4a86e8;">As opposed to showing how companies are offsetting, consumers could see news pieces/company reports about the shifts companies are making in their strategies as a result of their carbon data.</strong> For example, apparel companies choosing another supplier that emits less carbon.

 <strong style="color:#f6b26b;">Lastly, in the Reduction Actions they give vague graphics about the progress a company has made toward a goal.
 There isn’t a clear how either.
 Adding a live dashboard for how a company’s actions are affecting their progress towards a goal could bring more optimism from consumers and hold more businesses to the improvements they state.</strong>